 We may be required to disclose your personal data to the police or other enforcement, regulatory or Government body, if told to do so.

-We may, in the future, sell or merge The Flag and Bunting Store and this may involve the transfer of part of or the whole business to new owners.
+We may, in the future, sell or merge The Cotton Bunting Company and this may involve the transfer of part of or the whole business to new owners.
 If this happens, your personal data may be transferred to the new owner or controlling party.

 10. Where your personal data may be processed